Equivariant eta forms and equivariant differential $K$-theory: Equivariant differential K-theory

 From (\ref{d190}), we also know that the map $h^*$ induces an isomorphism

 We denote by

 the set of delocalized differential forms, where $\{\cdot\}$ denotes the isomorphic class in sense of (\ref{d160}).
 The definition above does not depend on the choice of $g\in (g)$.
 It is easy to see that the exterior differential operator $d$ preserves $\Omega_{deloc, G}^*(B,\C)$.
 We denote by the delocalized de Rham cohomology $H^*_{deloc, G}(B,\C)$ the cohomology of the differential complex $(\Omega_{deloc, G}^*(B,\C), d)$.
+Then from (\ref{d119}) and (\ref{d113}), the equivariant Chern character isomorphism can be naturally defined by